acoullandreau/nyc_taxi_trips/readme.rst

 - A Jupyter notebook (Taxi rides analysis) exposing the first approach I took, using static visualisations
 - A second Jupyter notebook (Taxi rides analysis II) with the second approach using a database and OpenCV to render animations and heat maps
-- The few animations that were generated (using arguments provided in the second notebook)
+- Some sections of the few animations that were generated (using arguments provided in the second notebook)
-- The few heat maps generated (likewise)
+- A few maps from all heat maps generated (using as well arguments provided in the second notebook)
 - A code flow graph to expose the connections of the functions for the animation rendering
 - A code flow graph to expose the connections of the functions for the heat map rendering
 - This readme file containing documentation of the functions, as well as the installation requisites and sources